anantoghosh/gatsby-plugin-purgecss/README.md

 #### Issue 4: Getting "Could not parse file, skipping.
 Your build will not break."
 > If you use postcss syntax based plugins then read [this](#using-with-postcss-syntax-plugins).

 Something is wrong.
 Good news is `gatsby-plugin-purgecss` should not cause any issue in such cases, files which could not be parsed will be skipped.
 If you want to diagnose the problem then use the [`debug` option](#debug).
 Also, feel free to create a GitHub issue.

 #### Issue 5: Using npm packages with components which import css files
 If you import a npm package which imports its own styles locally, then gatsby-plugin-purgecss will incorrectly remove all the css imported by the package.
 It's because by default the selectors are only matched with the files under 'src' folder.
 To get around this, you could:
 1. Ignore the file completely using the [`ignore` option](#ignore)
+2. Whitelist the required selectors as described in the next section.
-2. use the [`content` option](#content---from-purgecss) and add the package's path.
+3. Use the [`content` option](#content---from-purgecss) and add the package's path.
 Eg:
 ```js
 content: [